kao-si/kao-si.github.io/research.md

 ## Selected Work in Progress

 1. Heterogeneous Effects of Attending an Elite Class on Students' Academic Performance: Combining Evidence from a Regression Discontinuity Design and a Natural Experiment
-2. Choice Autonomy and Spontaneous Recovery from Hedonic Decline
+2. Lack of Autonomy and Spontaneous Recovery of Hedonic Responses
 3. Price Discount and Consumer Sensitivity to Potential Service Failures
+4. Recommendations in Fundraising Appeal
-4. When Resource Scarcity Promotes Prosocial Behaviors
+5. When Resource Scarcity Promotes Prosocial Behaviors
-5. The Hunger Elevating Effect in Beauty Perception: Scope and Generalization
+6. The Hunger Elevating Effect in Beauty Perception: Scope and Generalization